ooni/ooni.org/content/faq/faq.md

 employer) will be able to see that you are running ooniprobe.
 We therefore encourage you to seek legal advice prior to running ooniprobe.

-Please learn more about potential risks [here](https://ooni.torproject.org/about/risks/).
+Learn more about potential risks [here](https://ooni.torproject.org/about/risks/).

 ### 7. Can OONI protect my privacy?

 OONI's software is *not* designed to protect your privacy, as anyone monitoring your internet activity (such as you local ISP, government or employer) will be able to see that you are running ooniprobe.
-OONI though does *care* about the right to privacy, which is why efforts are made to remove IP addresses before publishing data.
+OONI though does *care* about the right to privacy, which is why IP addresses are removed before publishing data.

 ### 8. What types of data does OONI collect?